thoughtbot/ios-on-rails/release/ios-on-rails.md

            	   forCellReuseIdentifier:HUMEventCellIdentifier];
 	}

-If we want to be able to reuse cells using the `HUMEventCellIdentifier`, we have to register a class that the tableView will create or reuse an instance of when we call `dequeueReusableCellWithIdentifier:forIndexPath:`.
+If we want to be able to reuse cells using the `HUMEventCellIdentifier`, we have to register a class that the `tableView` will create or reuse an instance of when we call `dequeueReusableCellWithIdentifier:forIndexPath:`.
 We do this inside of `viewDidLoad`.

 ### Linking the Add Button to the HUMAddEventViewController

-Now that we have created a HUMAddEventViewController we can create and show the add view from the HUMMapViewController.
-Go back to the HUMMapViewController's implementation file and add `#import "HUMEventViewController.h"` below the `#import "HUMMapViewController.h"` to import the header file we created in the previous section.
+Now that we have created a `HUMAddEventViewController` we can create and show the add view from the `HUMMapViewController`.
+Go back to the `HUMMapViewController`'s implementation file and add `#import "HUMEventViewController.h"` below the `#import "HUMMapViewController.h"` to import the header file we created in the previous section.

-Now we can replace the `addButtonPressed` method to present a HUMEventViewController.
-When we press the Add button on top of the map view, we can either:
+Now we can replace the `-addButtonPressed` method to present a `HUMEventViewController`.
+When we press the "Add" button on top of the map view, we can either:

-1. Push a new HUMEventViewController onto the navigation stack managed by the UINavigationController we created in the AppDelegate.m.
+1. Push a new `HUMEventViewController` onto the navigation stack managed by the `UINavigationController` we created in the `AppDelegate.m`.

-2. Present a new HUMAddEventViewController modally.
+2. Present a new `HUMAddEventViewController` modally.

-Having the HUMMapViewController present modally means that the HUMEventViewController would animate sliding up from the bottom.
+Having the `HUMMapViewController` present modally means that the `HUMEventViewController` would animate sliding up from the bottom.

-Pushing onto the navigation stack means that the UINavigationController we created in the AppDelegate.m would then contain a HUMMapViewController at the bottom, and a HUMEventViewController on the top.
-The topmost view controller will be visible, aka the HUMEventViewController.
+Pushing onto the navigation stack means that the `UINavigationController` we created in the `AppDelegate.m` would then contain a `HUMMapViewController` at the bottom, and a `HUMEventViewController` on the top.
+The topmost view controller will be visible, aka the `HUMEventViewController`.

-This is what we're going to do, and it will also give us the "Back" functionality for dismissing the HUMEventViewController.
+This is what we're going to do, and it will also give us the "Back" functionality for dismissing the `HUMEventViewController`.

 	// HUMMapViewController.m